 Any person who is dropped or has retired from an intercollegiate team other than for reasons of being red-shirted or scholastic ineligibility may become eligible for intramural participation only by petitioning to the Coordinator of Intramural Sports.

-Any former member of an intercollegiate team will not be eligible to participate in that intramural sport or related sport in the same academic year.
-The participant will be eligible the next academic year, following the last semester of his/her participation as an intercollegiate player.
+Any former member of an intercollegiate team will be able to participate in that sport or related sport the academic year after they have finished their last semester as a collegiate athlete.

 9. Sport Club Participants

-Each team may include a maximum of two (2) players on its roster who are members of a ASU sport club team in that intramural sport or related sport.
+Each team may include players on its roster who are members of an ASU sport club team in that intramural sport or related sport.
+The maximum amount of club players allowed on an intramural team will be indicated in that sports rules.
 A participant is considered a current member of a sport club for the entire academic year in which he/she participates with that sport club.
 Sport club members are participants who meet the following criteria: a) Have participated in scheduled practices and/or extramural games/matches with the club team b) Have paid membership dues to the club c) Are listed on the sport club roster d) Are recognized by the club president as a team member for valid reasons other than those listed above.